haowu97/netlify/content/about/index.zh-cn.md

 ### 这是始终给予我勇气的一句话:

-Those times when you get up early and you work hard; those times when you stay up late and you work hard; those times when don’t feel like working — you’re too tired, you don’t want to push yourself — but you do it anyway.
-That is **actually the dream**.
+"Those times when you get up early and you work hard; those times when you stay up late and you work hard; those times when you don’t feel like working, you’re too tired, you don’t want to push yourself, but you do it anyway; that is actually the dream.
 That’s the dream.
 It’s not the destination, it’s the journey.
-And if you guys can understand that, what you’ll see happen is that you won’t accomplish your dreams, your dreams won’t come true, something greater will.  ——Kobe
+And if you guys can understand that, what you’ll see happen is that you won’t accomplish your dreams, your dreams won’t come true, something greater will."  — Kobe Bryant

 ### 联系我：